AliRadwan/sentry_test/README.md

-# sentry_test
+# Sentry Test Project

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This repository contains a sample Flutter project to demonstrate the integration and testing of Sentry for error tracking and monitoring in Flutter applications.

 A few resources to get you started if this is your first Flutter project: